 1. Scope

-1.1 This global technical regulation covers new radial pneumatic tyres designed primarily for vehicles in Categories 1 and 2, all with a gross vehicle mass of 4,536 kg or less, as defined in the Special Resolution No. 1.
+1.1 This global technical regulation covers new radial pneumatic tyres referred to as ‘tyres’in this document designed primarily for vehicles in Categories 1 and 2, all with a gross vehicle mass of 4,536 kg or less, as defined in the Special Resolution No. 1.

 1.2.
 It does not apply to: